Guppy16/pico-tts/README.md

 - [ ] Add validation to ensure PWM, DMA, repeating timer have been setup correctly
 - [ ] Currently dma writes to a PWM counter compare.
 This actually writes to two dma channels (because upper / lower 16 bits are separate counters).
 Hence we render one dma channel useless.
 Is it possible to implement this in a better way?
 - [ ] Do we need to use the Arduino framework?
 Or can we just use the Pico SDK and import libraries 3rd party libs if necessary?
 If the latter, we could either consider [Wiz IO](https://github.com/Wiz-IO/wizio-pico) or check out [this post](https://community.platformio.org/t/include-pico-stdlib-h-causes-errors/22997).
-- [ ] Transfer print_*_setup functions to logging / utils?
+- [ ] Transfer `print_*_setup` functions to logging / utils?
 Maybe check `refactor` branch.
 Maybe include the serial printf lib.
+There is an interesting post on [printable classes](https://forum.arduino.cc/t/printable-classes/438816)
 - [ ] Scheme to represent DShot codes. enum is possible for special codes, but shouldn't be used for throttle values?

 ---